This Halloween salt crystallization experiment is a fun Halloween science project that you can do in the classroom or at home!

 The kids loved this science experiment and it has been one of their favorite crystal experiments to date!

 If you love science AND you love Halloween, you’ll love this science take on how to make witch crystals!
 It’s a super fun version for Halloween STEM activities!

 In 24 hours, you can make your very own spooky salt crystal designs.

 Halloween Salt Crystallization Experiment

 Here is how to make witch-inspired salt crystal shapes!
 Follow along with our directions below to learn how to make your own spooky Halloween salt crystals!

-Use our project as a jumping off point to make dozens of your own salt crystal Halloween shapes!
+Use our project as a jumping off point to make dozens of your own salt crystal experiments in Halloween shapes!

 We made cats, hats, and brooms, but you could make jack-o-lanterns, potions, cauldrons, or anything else!

 Salt is originally in crystal form.
 Salt will always take on a square shape when the molecules bond.